PlakarKorp/docs.plakar.io/content/commands/plakar/main/mount/index.md

 This allows users to access snapshot contents as if they were part of the local file system, providing easy browsing and retrieval of files without needing to explicitly restore them.
-This command requires a Linux or Darwin (macOS) environment.
+This command may not work on all Operating Systems.

 ## EXAMPLES